-The suggested databases are available linked from here and from the Electronic Resources section of the library home page.
-Print resources are available in the PHC on-campus collection or by mail to distance learning members of the PHC community.
-You may check out the location and availability of an item in the on-campus collection through the online catalog, Voyager, accessed here and through the library home page.
+The suggested electronic resources are available linked from here and from the Electronic Resources section of the library home page.
+Print resources are available in the PHC on-campus collection and by mail to Distance Learners (DL).
+You may check out the location and availability of an item in the on-campus collection through the online catalog, Voyager, accessed here or through the library home page.
 DL students will find the online journals and ebooks helpful.
 If you are accessing electronic resources from off-campus and are required to log in, use your student portal user name and password to gain access.
 If you have difficulty with the website or accessing any resources, please let library staff know by email at firstname.lastname@example.org or email@example.com

 American Memory from the Library of Congress